Structural Evolution of BaVS3 Under Pressure

-A. B. Garg et al., "Structural Evolution of BaVS3 under Pressure," Zeitschrift fur Naturforschung - Section B Journal of Chemical Sciences, vol. 63, no. 6, pp. 661-667, Verlag der Zeitschrift fur Naturforschung, Jan 2008.
+A. B. Garg et al., "Structural Evolution of BaVS3 Under Pressure," Zeitschrift fur Naturforschung - Section B Journal of Chemical Sciences, vol. 63, no. 6, pp. 661-667, Verlag der Zeitschrift fur Naturforschung, Jun 2008.

 International Standard Serial Number (ISSN)